syncfusion-content/maui-docs/MAUI/Autocomplete/Selection.md

 # Selection in .NET MAUI Autocomplete (SfAutocomplete)

-The `Autocomplete` allows user to select a single item from dropdown list.
+The [.NET MAUI Autocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) allows user to select a single item from dropdown list.

 ## Single selection

-The `Autocomplete` allows the user to select an item by entering the value using the keyboard, then selecting from the drop-down list by clicking the item.
-The selected item can be retrieved from the `SelectedItem` property.
+The [Autocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) allows the user to select an item by entering the value using the keyboard, then selecting from the drop-down list by clicking the item.
+The selected item can be retrieved from the [SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_SelectedItem) property.

 {% tabs %}
 {% highlight c# %}